-- ensuring goods or services are delivered as per their contract with the buyer
+- ensure goods or services are delivered as per their contract with the buyer

-- completing a number of reporting requirements in relation to orders and spend
+- complete a number of reporting requirements in relation to orders and spend

-- conducting regular meetings with the contracting agency
+- conduct regular meetings with the contracting agency

-- updating their contact information, product and pricing information on NSWBuy eCatalogues
+- update their contact information, product and pricing information on NSWBuy eCatalogues.